Azure-Samples/explore-iot-operations/samples/krill/README.md

       payloadFormat: JSON # Format of message (JSON, JSONTagPerMessage, BigEndian, LittleEndian)
       topicFormat: "{{.SiteName}}/{{.AssetName}}/{{.TagName}}" # Format of topic(s).
       qosLevel: 1 # QoS level of published messages.
+      mqttVersion: v5 # MQTT protocol version to use for clients in this site (v3 or v5 permitted).

 ```